AssemblyScript/website/src/stdlib/set.md

 * ```ts
   function toString(): string
   ```
-  Returns a string representation of this map.
+  Returns a string representation of this set.